REV23Docs/rev23-desktop-docs/docs/hardware/signature-pad.md

 # Signature Pad
 This topic discusses download and installation instructions of Signature Pads.
 For usage please see Signature Capture.

-## Wacom STU-530
+## Wacom STU-530 & STU-540

 ### Wacom STU Tablet Driver

-The Wacom STU-530 requires no device drivers or additional setup in REV23 Desktop.
+The Wacom STU requires no device drivers or additional setup in REV23 Desktop.
 If you're using Windows 7 or 10, it is recommended you download and install the proper driver to enhance the display speed of the device.

 - [**Download Tablet Driver**](http://gsdt.wacom.eu/download/Wacom-STU-Tablet-Driver.xml)
 - [Wacom Signature Website](http://signature.wacom.us)